-Pickler, a Republican, was the representative for South Dakota from 1895 to 1897.
+Pickler was the representative for South Dakota and was a Republican.
+He served from 1895 to 1897.

 From Dec 1889 to Mar 1897, Pickler missed 572 of 1,426 roll call votes, which is 40.1%.
 This is on par with the median of 36.8% among the lifetime records of representatives serving in Mar 1897.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1891-Mar 1892||58||13||22.4%||23rd|

 |Dec 1895-Feb 1896||18||1||5.6%||10th|